Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/properties/strands.rst

 Strands
 *******

-The Strand section of the Material editor is specific to the rendering of Hair particles.
+The Strand section of the Material tab is specific to the rendering of Hair particles.
 There are two different strand methods available:

 Polygon strands
    This is the default (old) method.
    The strands are rendered as flat polygons.
-   The number of polygons depend on the *Steps* settings in the *Render* panel of the *Object* context, *Particles* sub-context.
+   The number of polygons depend on the *Steps* settings in the *Particles system* tab.
 Strand Primitive
    You activate Strand Primitive with the button *Strand render* in the *Render* panel of the particle system.
    The hair curves are not stored as polygons; only the key points are stored,